 The response to Covid-19 was able to tap into this expertise.
 Within days of registering the first case of Coronavirus on the island, the authorities had manually tracked and traced all contacts who were then quarantined in clinics.
 This method was repeated with every case, thanks to the government being able to call on an army of medics, epidemiologists and health care workers who were then sent out to educate the Cuban population with daily visits to those who were presenting with symptoms and weekly visits to every single home in the country.

-Facemasks have been (and remain) mandatory in public since the end of March and, in spite of high population density and a housing shortage which has led to multi-generation homes being the norm, Cuba has managed to stop the virus in its tracks.
-The country has reported just over 1600 Covid-19 related fatalities and around 95% of those who contracted the disease have now recovered.
+Facemasks have been (and remain) mandatory in public since the end of March 2020 and, in spite of high population density in cities and multi-generational homes being the norm, Cuba has managed to stop the virus in its tracks.
+The country has reported comparatively low fatalities and has one of the highest vaccination rates in the world.

 Cuban Medical teams were sent to more than 20 countries during the height of the Coronavirus crisis, to provide medical assistance.
 Countries who received this assistance include Italy, Andorra, China, Jamaica, Venezuela and other countries in Latin America, the Middle East and Africa.
 While Cuba’s Medical diplomacy is seen as controversial to some, there is no doubt that this experience benefits Cuba whose doctors return with greater experience of treating the disease.

-While it’s true that Cuba’s population is relatively small at approximately 12 million, this recovery rate is remarkable and offers a huge boost of confidence to those planning a holiday on the island.
-Cuba’s economy is heavily reliant on tourism and various confidence building measures have already been implemented, which includes free PCR testing for all arrivals at Cuban Airports, regardless of nationality.
+While it’s true that Cuba’s population is relatively small at approximately 12 million, this vaccination rate is remarkable and offers a huge boost of confidence to those planning a holiday on the island.
+Cuba’s economy is heavily reliant on tourism and various confidence building measures have already been implemented to keep the local population – and you – healthy.